cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

   position: {1 0}: wrong move'
 ```

-So far, all seems to be working just fine.
+So far all seems to be working just fine.

 Time for Bob to make a correct move:

 ```sh
 $ checkersd tx checkers play-move 0 1 2 2 3 --from $bob